How We Threw a Flamingo First Birthday Party!

 Be Creative with the Decor!

 There is so much out there that is flamingo and pineapple themed.
-We used Oriental Trading for majority of our party decor.
+We used Amazon for majority of our party decor.
 They have inexpensive plates, cups, napkins, etc. Plus we were able to find some fun extras like inflatable flamingo koozies, flamingo rubber duckies, and of course, lawn flamingos.
 One can’t have a flamingo theme party without lawn flamingos.
 If you want to be really fancy, while looking at invitations we noticed Zazzle has create your own plates and napkins.

-Total side note, those lawn flamingos are still up as of time of publication.
+Total side note, those flamingo floats are still up as of time of publication.
 They might even remain up a year from now!

 Banners are super trendy right now, so we wanted to find some unique and fun designs.
 And where do you go when looking for everything fun and unique?
 Etsy.
 I looked around at the many, many banners, but ultimately two Etsy shops stood out.

 I love how these banners turned out.
 For a first birthday, they made the most perfect banner.
 While they have many designs, we got the first birthday photo banner.
 It was so much fun selecting photos from each month to put on the banner.
 And it makes your decor so unique!
 I absolutely loved it and how it was a cute, custom touch to the party.

 They have several color options so it will fit the color scheme of your party.
 They also sent us some confetti, cupcake toppers, and a Happy Birthday banner.
 All of which were a great addition to our decor and matched our colors perfectly!